rickb777/expect/README.md

 Many categories have

 * `ToBe(t, expected)` **tests for equality**, whereas
-* `ToEqual(t, expected)` tests for equality ignoring whether the concrete types match or not
+* `ToEqual(t, expected)` tests for equality ignoring whether the concrete types match or not - `ToBe` should be preferred but `toEqual` is sometimes more convenient

 Another group of related assertions is